-His son, Fritz Dueball (around European 2-dan, 3 times European Champion (1957-1959), playing in Berlin, in the small Weddinger Go Club), and late (2002) grandson Jürgen Dueball (5 dan, European Go vice-champion and Chess professional: in the year 1985 he had an ELO of 2574 which was nr.
-92 World Rank (refers to the player's world rank on that date) were Go and Bridge players too.
+His son, Fritz Dueball (around European 2-dan, 3 times European Champion (1957-1959), playing in Berlin, in the small Weddinger Go Club), and late (2002) grandson Jürgen Dueball (5 dan, European Go vice-champion and Chess professional, International Master: he had an international rating of 2574 and ranked nr.
+92 in the world in 1985) were Go and Bridge players too.

 Three generations spanning the time from Oscar Korschelt to the 3rd millennium, all involved in Go.

 18.03.1930: Emanuel Lasker - Felix Dueball Dead link

 07.06.1930: Felix Dueball - Honinbo Shusai

 tderz: Emanuel Lasker is at the left, to the right is Felix Dueball.

 I played more than 50 years later with Fritz Dueball (the boy in the picture) when we were both member of the Weddinger Go Club in Berlin.
 He was 2d then, and me an eagerly learning student.